 Trust income and gains: vulnerable beneficiaries - definition of a disabled person - receipt of DWP allowances

-Attendance allowance and disability living allowance are paid by the Department for Work and Pensions.
-It is that department which assesses an applicant’s eligibility for these allowances.
+The benefits mentioned in TSEM3421 are paid by the Department for Work and Pensions.
+It is that department which assesses an applicant’s eligibility for these benefits.

-However the legislation provides that in certain circumstances a person who stops receiving attendance or disability living allowance may still qualify as a vulnerable person.
+However the legislation provides that in certain circumstances a person who stops receiving attendance or disability living allowance may still qualify as a vulnerable person for tax purposes.

-- have been admitted into certain types of care,
+- have been admitted into a certain type of care,

 - have certain accommodation provided (generally speaking where the cost is wholly or partly paid out of public or local funds) or